Early College Summer 2026

 Dr. Ihab Darwish

-This course offers a comprehensive introduction to the essential principles, technologies, and practices that form the backbone of effective cybersecurity.
+This course is a comprehensive introduction to the essential principles, technologies, and practices that form the backbone of effective cybersecurity.
 In an era where digital threats continue to evolve, this course equips participants with the foundational knowledge required to build a solid understanding of cybersecurity concepts.
 The course explores the role of IT governance in maintaining a resilient cybersecurity posture and the ethical considerations in cybersecurity.
+The course employs a blend of lectures, hands-on labs, case studies, and practical exercises to provide participants with a holistic learning experience.
+A high school students only course.

 - Modality: Remote with Zoom Meetings